STATUS: Organized Work

 3.6% Other or Unspecified

 A dominant characteristic of Rwanda’s landscape is the chain of mountains that forms part of the Congo-Nile River.
-With volcanoes in the northwest that reaches heights of 14,787 feet, the elevation drops to about 4,000 feet where the River Valley begins in the east.
+With volcanoes in the northwest that reach heights of 14,787 feet, the elevation drops to about 4,000 feet where the River Valley begins in the east.
 The interior of the land is made up of rolling hills and valleys.

 Rwanda was colonized by Germany, and then Belgium.
 Rwanda gained its independence on July 1, 1962.
 Rwanda is widely known for the genocide that devastated the country in 1994.
 The nation has worked hard to make great progress following the genocide.